rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     }
 ```

-And finally, we can free memory on the CPU:
+ Freeing memory on the CPU:

 ```c
     // Free CPU memory